-Once again, companies will have to reinvent themselves and get acquainted with marketing during a crisis.
+Once again, companies will have to reinvent themselves and get acquainted with marketing after a crisis.
 Putting in place all local COVID-19 regulations and making the new rules in their venue clear to their visitors is the bare minimum.
-Over-communicating the new measures is essential to make the visitors feel safe and secure.
+Over-communicating the new measures is essential to make visitors feel safe and secure.

 The latter might be the problem that is the hardest to navigate, as customers’ sentiments seem to be a bit scattered across the board.